SvenTeschke/special_issue_CEN/Major_Code/README.md

 # Order Structure:

-Data/  - here you the simulated data is stored.
-If you download it from Zenodo, you have to store it there.
+Data/  - This is where the simulated data is stored.
+If you download it from Zenodo, you have to save it there.
-          If you run the Code of the simulation studies, the data will be stored there automatically
+          If you run the Code of the simulation studies, the data is automatically saved there.

-R_Code/  -  Here the complete R Code according to the paper is stored
+R_Code/  -  This is where the full R code for the paper is stored.

-R_Code/plots - Here the Figures according to the paper are stored
+R_Code/plots - This is where the Figures are stored according to the paper.

-R_Code/results - Here all intermediat results are stored.
-If you don't want to run all the Code and want to use them you have to download the results.zip file
+R_Code/results - All results and intermediate results are stored here.
+If you don't want to run all the code and
-                  from Zenodo and unzip it into R_Code/ .
-The R_Code/results folder contained here can (only) then be deleted.
+                 want to use the (intermediate) results, you have to download the results.zip file from Zenodo (https://doi.org/10.5281/zenodo.12742957) and unzip it into R_Code/ (Only) then can you delete the R_Code/results folder.